What to eat in Yangon? Good question. If you don't want to go it alone, consider being led by an expert guide on our Yangon food tour.

-The cuisine of Myanmar is fusion food – it’s neighbours India and China have heavily influenced many of the country’s dishes.
+The cuisine of Myanmar is fusion food – its neighbours India and China have heavily influenced many of the country’s dishes.
 Like most South East Asian cities, it’s hard to visit Yangon and not be enthralled by the food.
-While this is in no way a definitive list, if it’s your first time in Myanmar you can’t go wrong with these iconic Burmese dishes.
+While this is in no way a definitive list, if it’s your first time in Yangon you can’t go wrong with these iconic Burmese dishes.

-It’s simply unthinkable to visit Yangon and not have a bowl of Mohinga noodles, the country’s unofficial national dish.
-Street vendors are found on every street corner in the city.
+It would be criminal to visit Yangon and not have a bowl of mohinga noodles, the country’s unofficial national dish.
+Street vendors selling mohinga noodles are found on almost every street corner in the city.
 Pull up a colourful plastic stool and dive into a bowl of rice noodles swimming in a fishy broth spiked with plenty of ginger and garlic.
 Bitter banana blossom, hard-boiled eggs and akyaw fritters add extra flavour and texture.
 Best eaten for breakfast.

 Looking for a quick bite on the go?
 The streets of Little India are filled with the smells of frying samosas – parcels of crispy deep-fried pastry filled with minced meat, potatoes or vegetables.
 Best eaten when they're warm straight from the fryer, though you can pack them up and eat them cold on long bus or train journeys.

 Other than Myanmar, no other nation uses tea leaves for anything but a brew.
-To make them palatable, they are fermented and then dossed in a dressing made from ginger, chillies, garlic, peanut oil, lime juice and fish sauce.
+To make them palatable in lahpet thoke (tea leaf salad), they are fermented and then dossed in a dressing made from ginger, chillies, garlic, peanut oil, lime juice and fish sauce.
 A little crunch comes from tiny dried shrimps, deep-fried peas, crushed peanuts and toasted sesames.
 There’s almost always a sharing plate of tea leaf salad on most evening meals.

 The Yangonese love a good barbecue.
-For the best, make a dash to the famous 19thstreet which has so many charcoal cooking vendors it’s often referred to as “Barbecue Street”.
+For the best, make a dash to the famous 19th Street which has so many charcoal cooking vendors it’s nicknamed 'Barbecue Street'.
 Locals have their favourites, but as a newbie to 19th pick any one of the small eateries, choose your meaty skewers from the counter and sup on a beer while you wait for them to cook.
 Don’t worry if you’re a vegetarian or pescatarian, there’s plenty of alternatives like grilled tofu, vegetables and shrimps.

-Those who’ve visited Chiang Mai will inevitably have tried the famed khao soi, but its origins lie in Myanmar, not Thailand.
+Those who’ve visited Chiang Mai in Northern Thailand will inevitably have tried the famed khao soi, but its origins lie in Myanmar, not Thailand.
 Plastic bowls are filled with yellow egg noodles and topped with a spiced curry broth.
 Some of the more expensive khow suey are made with rich coconut milk and you’ll typically find a leg of chicken.
-Squeeze over lime juice for extra zing and top with crispy noodles for texture.
+Squeeze over lime juice for a little zing.

 It would be a shame not to gorge on Myanmar’s abundance of exotic fruits.
 Sweet mangoes, sticky longans, rambutans and dragonfruits aren’t hard to find.
 Nor are sweet and sour mangosteens, grapefruit-like pomelos or papayas.
 Those feeling brave could even try durian.
 Work past the smell because the creamy, custard-like flesh is a delight.